-Prerequisite: BIO141 and PSY101.
-(Offered in alternate years)
+Prerequisites: BIO141 and PSY101.
+(Offered in alternate years) Survey of behavioral mechanisms employed by animals in their "Strug

 Survey of behavioral mechanisms employed by animals in their "Struggle for Existence."
 Topics include the history of behavior as a science, the evolution and genetics of behavior, the physiology of behavior, and sociobiology.
 Lecture.